tmkorte/tmkorte.github.com/_documentation/content-api/index.md

 ```

 #### Calling the API with a JSONP callback function.
-This is how Rivet’s embeds most often uses the API.
+This is how Rivet’s displays most often uses the API.
 This example results in a call to the window.dataLoaded function with the response from the API as the only parameter.
 It is up to you to write the callback function.
 ```
 http://api.rivet.works/embedded/data/{embedIdentifier}?limit=24&offset=24&callback=window.dataLoaded
 ```